PostHog/posthog.com/contents/blog/startup-data-stack.md

 We are also figuring out what PostHog looks like as [a data warehouse](https://github.com/PostHog/posthog/issues/14406) utilizing [ClickHouse](/docs/how-posthog-works/clickhouse).
 Data accuracy and reporting flexibility matter at scale.
 Being a warehouse enables PostHog to provide this to startups, and integrate it with tools they are already using PostHog for.
 With PostHog as a warehouse, startups don’t need to migrate or set up many of the modern data stack tools.

-PostHog wants to make it quick to evaluate whether products are working or not.
+We want to make it easy to evaluate whether products are working or not.
 The ability for engineers to find and analyze the metrics they want, along with tools like experiments and session recordings, is key to this.
 The modern data stack creates complexity and silos that make figuring out what to work on and what’s working difficult.

 Integrating more of the parts of the startup data stack into PostHog enables engineers to continue to access the data, insights, and tools they need to build a great product.
 This current data stack evolution becomes large, complicated, and siloed quickly.
 Building an ideal data stack for engineers is what PostHog aims to do, and by doing so, we'll achieve our goal of more successful products in the world.